Fault Protection Layouts

 (Utility-interconnected systems with islanding)

-Protection style: separation of utility boundary + internal clearing
+Protection style: separation of utility boundary and internal fault clearing

 Key features

-• POI breaker or recloser isolates utility events
+• POI breaker or recloser isolates utility-side events

 • Internal protection clears internal faults without disturbing the grid